Spring Term Schedule

 |

 Aspects of acoustics.
 Review of oscillators, vibratory motion, the acoustic wave equation, reflection, transmission and absorption of sound, radiation and diffraction of acoustic waves.
-Resonators, hearing and speech, architectural and environmental acoustics. prerequisites: Linear algebra and Differential Equations (MTH 165), Multivariable Calculus (MTH 164), and Physics (PHY 121) or equivalents.
+Resonators, hearing and speech, architectural and environmental acoustics. prerequisites: Linear algebra and Differential Equations (MTH 165), Multivariable Calculus (MATH 164), and Physics (PHY 121) or equivalents.

 |